yaushian/Tree-Transformer/README.md

 * python3
 * pytorch 1.0

 We use BERT tokenizer from [PyTorch-Transformers](https://github.com/huggingface/pytorch-transformers) to tokenize words.
+Please install [PyTorch-Transformers](https://github.com/huggingface/pytorch-transformers) following the instructions of the repository.

 ## Training